-This month, we talk to Sam Stapleton.
-Sam has been wowing us with his beautiful flower imagery and much more for the last few months.
+This month on Art of the Blur, we talk to Sam Stapleton.
+Sam has been wowing us with his beautiful flowers in ice imagery and much more for the last few months.
 Here. he talks to us about what he sees, how he interprets what he sees and gives us an insight into his work.

 AotB: Hi Sam, would you like to tell us a little bit about yourself?

 I am a native of East Tennessee where I was born and where, except for one year of college in Florida, I’ve lived my entire life.
 The most remarkable thing about my life is its unremarkableness.
 Being born white and male and heterosexual to a middle class, college-educated parents gave me a huge advantage and sheer luck seems to have taken care of the rest.
 Through little credit to myself, I’ve experienced a truly blessed life, free from any of the usual traumas (divorce, major illness, the untimely death of a loved one, financial insecurity, etc.) that plague most of humanity.

 Thirty three years ago I married the only woman I’ve ever loved and we’re still together, sharing an office where we work daily, sitting at desks facing one another.
 I was fortunate to retire a bit early from my job in healthcare finance (I’m a CPA) and am now comfortably situated so that I can pursue my passion for fine art photography while spending quality time with my family which includes two daughters in their 20’s.
 It just doesn’t get any better than this so I try to appreciate my life and to share some of my good fortune when I see others in need.

 AotB: How did you first develop an interest in photography?